bjareczek/tandem/README.md

 	NOTE:  if I had more time, I might make this health check more robust.
 We could pass back what I've learned to be pretty useful information like:

 		1. Application build version
-		2. Actual application status (sometimes an API can be "up", but
+		2. Actual application status (sometimes an API can be "up", but we can query for faulting web app status as well)

 Logger - we want trace logging!

 	.Net core has a solid logger, so we can use it.
 	Log freely.
 When using Kusto to query application insights, these trace logs can be very telling and paint a very clear picture of what a user was doing (or attempting to accomplish).
+	Allow exceptions to rise.
+Application Insights will give us more than enough information for now.

 Swagger